-Nabumetone is a non-steroidal anti-inflammatory drug - it is also referred to as an NSAID.
+Nabumetone is a non-steroidal anti-inflammatory drug.
+It is also known as 'an NSAID'.

-Anti-inflammatory painkillers like nabumetone are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
-Nabumetone is used to treat osteoarthritis and rheumatoid arthritis in adults.
+Anti-inflammatory painkillers like nabumetone are also called non-steroidal anti-inflammatory drugs (NSAIDs), or sometimes just 'anti-inflammatories'.
+Nabumetone is prescribed for people with osteoarthritis or rheumatoid arthritis.
 It eases pain and reduces inflammation.

 Before taking nabumetone